CBI gets sanction to prosecute retired Allahabad High Court judge in corruption case | Law-Order

 - India

-The CBI has received sanction to prosecute retired Allahabad High Court Judge Justice S N Shukla in a corruption case for allegedly favouring a private medical college in his orders, officials said.
+The CBI has got the sanction to prosecute retired Allahabad High Court Judge Justice S N Shukla in a corruption case for allegedly favoring a private medical college in his orders, officials said.

-The CBI had applied for a go ahead from the high court to prosecute the retired judge on April 16 this year, in accordance with the Prevention of Corruption Act, they said.
+The CBI had applied for a go-ahead from the high court to prosecute the retired judge on April 16 this year, following the Prevention of Corruption Act, they said.

 The accused were booked under Section 120B of the IPC (criminal conspiracy) and provisions of the Prevention of Corruption Act.

-In order to to get a favourable order, illegal gratification was allegedly paid to one of the accused named in the FIR by the trust, the officials said.
-After filing the FIR, the CBI had conducted searches at multiple locations in Lucknow, Meerut and Delhi, they said.
+To to get a favorable order, illegal gratification was allegedly paid to one of the accused named in the FIR by the trust, the officials said.
+The CBI does not need sanctions to prosecute Quddusi as he was a retired judge at the time the alleged offense took place and allegedly acted in the capacity of a private person.
+Shukla joined the Allahabad High Court on October 5, 2005, and retired on July 17, 2020, according to the High Court website.
+After filing the FIR, the CBI had conducted searches at multiple locations in Lucknow, Meerut, and Delhi.

-It was further alleged in the FIR that the petition was heard on August 25, 2017 by a division bench of the court comprising Justice Shukla and a favourable order was passed the same day, they added.
+It was further alleged in the FIR that the petition was heard on August 25, 2017, by a division bench of the court comprising Justice Shukla, and a favorable order was passed the same day, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)